 The other business entities that offer limited liability to investors include corporations, limited liability companies, limited liability partnerships and limited liability limited partnerships.

-- Limited liability companies (LLCs) offer all investors limited liability protection.
+- Limited liability companies (LLCs): Offer all investors limited liability protection.
 Unlike limited partnerships, all investors can participate in decision-making rather than leaving it under the general partner’s control.

 The Bottom Line

 Limited partnerships offer a way to structure a business so that limited partners can’t be held liable for the debts of the business.
 Tax simplicity and lack of complication and paperwork requirements are other pluses.
+It’s important to weigh the pros and cons of each entity type before deciding on the right one for you.

 Tips on Picking a Business Structure